andreabassetti/fairtrade/README.md

 - Questions we hope to answer: We are trying to understand which wellbeing attributes are best predictors for the NPS score given to the farm by the worker.
 If we are able to understand where the farm should focus the most efforts to improve the workers livelihood and increase worker satisfaction there will be a chain of positive effects on such aspects like higher retention, better product, higher sales, etc. The specific questions are: How are these 12 tomato farms in Mexico performing regarding worker wellbeing?, With what accuracy can a Random Forest Classifier model predict the NPS score given by the workers?, Which attributes to wellbeing are the strongest predictors for the NPS score given by the workers?
 - Description of the data exploration: We experimented with different regressions to before we tried different machine learning models.
 This helped us figure out which columns didn’t have complete entries.
 Which columns to keep and drop from the original database.
 Which columns to split into separate databases to explore more correlation.
 We then did a scatter plot for further visualization of the data for further understanding.
 - Description of the analysis phase: We experimented with different Machine Learning Models.
 Random Forest Classifier, Adaboost classifier, and Oversampling classifier.
 We found the that Random Forest Classifier is the best one and yielded an accuracy of 75%.
-- Technologies, languages, tools, and algorithms used throughout the project: Python, Jupyter notebook, Random Forest Classifier, PostgresSQL, SQLAlchemy, Tableau, Net Promoter Score (NPS), and Google slides.
+- Technologies, languages, tools, and algorithms used throughout the project: Python, Jupyter notebook, Random Forest Classifier, PostgresSQL, SQLAlchemy, Tableau, Net Promoter Score, and Google slides.

 This information is also summarized and presented in Google Slides here: https://docs.google.com/presentation/d/1H1MdfxaCAsKB6ChjP8N0JzK3eiFUNFjttOr9pTG4bCU/edit?usp=sharing